 Richard Boylan, Ph.D.

-convoked by Lakota (Sioux) spiritual leader Standing Elk (Laurance Zephier) in response to a vision he experienced.
+For ten days in June, the Yankton Sioux Reservation on the windswept high plains of South Dakota was a gathering place for indigenous tribal leaders from around the globe and hundreds of Native and Euro-American listeners.
+The occasion was the Star Knowledge Conference and Sun Dance, convoked by Lakota (Sioux) spiritual leader Standing Elk (Laurance Zephier) in response to a vision he experienced.
 The vision showed that Native American spiritual knowledge about the Star Nations was to be shared with the larger non-Native world.
 This Conference also fulfilled ancient Hopi and Lakota prophecies.

 The Native teachers came because they had seen signs then occurring which had been predicted by ancient prophecies.
 These signs signified to them that the time had come to speak openly about their most closely-held oral traditions.
 These traditions include their origin from the stars, the influence of Star People visitors on the formation of their culture and their spiritual beliefs and ceremonies, and the imminent return of the Star Nations.

 Unprecedented as this gathering was, further precedent was set when Standing Elk, in a published announcement with apology to all Elders, declared that this sacred knowledge "is to be shared with our brothers of the four directions" (the entire non-Native world).
 Additionally, he invited world-famous Euro-American experts on the Star Visitors to also speak at this gathering of elders.
-Among those speaking were such notables as former NATO intelligence Sgt.-Major Bob Dean, Harvard Professor John Mack, MD, author Whitley Strieber, former acting Finnish Surgeon-General Rauni Kilde, MD, University of Wyoming Professor Leo Sprinkle, Ph.D., Star Visitors researcher-psychologist Richard Boylan, Ph.D., and others.
+Among those speaking were such notables as former NATO intelligence Command Sgt.-Major Robert O. Dean, Harvard Professor John Mack, MD, author Whitley Strieber, former acting Finnish Surgeon-General Rauni Kilde, MD, University of Wyoming Professor Leo Sprinkle, Ph.D., Star Visitors researcher-psychologist Richard Boylan, Ph.D., and others.

-with the spiritual conscious entities of Mother Earth, such as the Eagle, the Deer, and the Coyote, as well as the Star Nations.
+Standing Elk, Lakota Keeper of the Six-Pointed Star Nation Altar, in his opening remarks noted that Medicine Men have the ability to communicate with the spiritual conscious entities of Mother Earth, such as the Eagle, the Deer, and the Coyote, as well as the Star Nations.

-monetary systems within their governing structures.
+"The Star Nations were the most crucial of all entities, because the thought of other races communicating with the grassroots [indigenous] people would create a major threat to the religious systems, the economy and educational system of any government.
+The greatest fear in the governmental structures was the knowledge that all forms of `Star Governments' had no monetary systems within their governing structures.
 Their (Star Visitors') system was based on the mental, spiritual and universal laws with which they were too mentally and spiritually intelligent to break.
 The collapse of the monetary system within the United States Government and the Religious Denominations became a National Security issue, and so it became an easier task to make the Lakota/Dakota belief system illegal to participate [in] and practice."

 Standing Elk added that "The Lakota/Dakota Medicine Men are now being instructed to share spiritual knowledge of the Star Nations, because of the contamination of Mother Earth and the pollution of the air."

-that there are Star Visitors.
+Standing Elk talked about meeting another Sioux Medicine Man who confirmed that there are Star Visitors.
 Some are like ants, with big, black eyes and long fingers and toes.
 Some live out in the cosmos and some on the other side of the Moon.
-Sioux legends relate that the Sioux had their origin from the Pleiades, with others coming from the Sirius and Orion systems.
+Sioux legends relate that the Sioux had their origin from the Pleiades, with others coming from the Sirius and Orion star systems.

 Standing Elk related about having visitations in the sweat lodge from the "Gray" Zetas, who bear messages and provide answers to questions.
 Standing Elk talked about being visited by a five-foot-tall, orange-skinned Star Visitor with large eyes.
-He also mentioned blue and green Star People, and "a hundred other races you don't know about."
+He also mentioned blue and green-skinned Star People, and "a hundred other races you don't know about."

 He asserted that "the way of the Stars is in every culture."

-Elk noted that the eleven symbols found on the wreckage of the Roswell UFO crash each had two meanings: a universal law and a spiritual law.
-During a subsequent presentation he presented interpretations of these various Star Visitor symbols which he had received from Star People who manifested during sweat lodge ceremonies.
+Moving to a religious theme, he said that Jesus was a Star Man.
+Standing Elk noted that the eleven symbols found on the wreckage of the Roswell UFO crash each had two meanings: a Universal Law and a Spiritual Law.
+During a subsequent presentation he provided interpretations of these various Star Nations spiritual symbols which he had received from Star People who manifested during sweat lodge ceremonies.

 "Each Native American tribe has its ET race [of origination counterpart]".
 The Star People will return in the latter part of the 1990s.